 In the existing literature the therm Co-creation lab is not yet in place as a specific method.
 Instead there exist vast theory on living labs and co-creation techniques, but not on “Co-creation labs”.
 Co-creation labs term, is usually used as an adjective to the specific open innovation place, usually run by a specific institution - for example “BMW Group Co-Creation Lab”.
 Within THE4BEES project the “co-creation labs” term is used as a place, where co-creation is implemented.
 Co-creation follows general method (PLEASS method) and is more specified in each region’s CCLab plans – served as an action plans.
 Co-creation labs should therefore be understood as an open-innovation arena, where inclusive activities from all technical work packages will take place.

 Co-creation labs (CCLabs) are established in each of 7 pilot regions:

 - Piedmont, Alpine Huts and Lodges in Susa/Chisone Valleys, Managers/Tourists/Students

 - Lombardy, Social Houses in Sondrio, Tenants/Building Managers

 - Savinjska, Saleska and Koroska, High School in Velenje, Teachers/Students

 - Fribourg, BlueFactory Co-working space, startuppers/researchers

 - Baden-Wuerttemberg, Factories in BWCON cluster, Managers/Employees.

-The proposed methodological guidelines will help the CCLabs to prepare their individual Action plan (CCLabs Plan D.3.1.2), where each co-creation reality will be addressed more specifically.
-The Action plans will serve as roadmaps for working with target groups and achieve project results.
+The proposed methodological guidelines helps the CCLabs to prepare their individual Action plan (CCLabs Plan D.3.1.2), where each co-creation reality is addressed more specifically.
+The Action plans serves as roadmaps for working with target groups and achieve project results.